Celestial Atlas

 NOAO image of emission nebula and open cluster NGC 6618, also known as M17, or the Swan Nebula

-Below, a multi-spectral image of the Swan reveals more detail (Image Credits: ESO)
+Below, a ? arcmin wide multi-spectral image of the Swan reveals more detail (Image Credit ESO)

 ESO multi-spectral image of emission nebula and open cluster NGC 6618, also known as M17, or the Swan Nebula

-Below, a wider view of the nebula (Image Credits and ©: Jim Misti, Misti Mountain Observatory; used by permission)
+Below, a ? arcmin wide image of M17 (Image Credit and © Jim Misti, Misti Mountain Observatory; used by permission)

 Misti Mountain Observatory image of emission nebula and open cluster NGC 6618, also known as M17, or the Swan Nebula

-Below, a wider multi-spectral image reveals features hidden in visible light
+Below, a ? arcmin wide multi-spectral image reveals features hidden in visible light

 Wide-field ESO multi-spectral image of emission nebula and open cluster NGC 6618, also known as M17, or the Swan Nebula